dspringuel-va/blog-posts/estimation-and-planning/README.md

 When I was done interview the third PM, I started realizing something: Estimation and planning might not be as important as I think it is.
 All PM's answer (relatively) aligned with that statement.
 They're not all from the same division and they all have different background, but they still answer somewhat the same thing:

 >The estimations should be fairly lightweight and be used to help for sprint planning.
-The release planning/roadmap are there to have rough understanding of what is coming up within the next few months, knowing that it's very likely to change.
+The release planning/roadmap are there to have rough understanding of what is coming up within the next few months, knowing that it's very possible to change.

 At that point, I started to feel that I wasn't focusing on the right thing.
 Maybe that a process that yields more accurate estimation and planning is not the most useful thing for R&D. It doesn't matter if you nailed the estimations and the plan if you deliver software that doesn't add value for customers.